top of page

 The noun 'millennia' has a straightforward etymology rooted in Latin.
 It is formed from the word 'mille,' which means 'thousand,' and the suffix '-ennia,' which indicates a period or duration.
 In Latin, 'millennium' referred to a period of one thousand years.
 As this term made its way into English, it retained its original meaning, denoting a span of one thousand years or multiple periods of a thousand years.
 'Millennia' serves as a reminder of the passage of time and is often used in historical or geological contexts to describe extended periods of history or eras characterized by their duration of a thousand years.
 Therefore, its etymology directly reflects its numerical significance and temporal connotation.

-Quiz: Find the meaning of millennia
+Find the correct meaning of the noun millennia:

 Try Again!